Overview

 vgextend cl /dev/sda3

-16. Execute the following command to get Logical Volume path.
+16. Execute the following command to get the Logical Volume path.

 lvdisplay

-17. Execute below command to extend the Logical Volume with /dev/sda3
+17. Execute the command below to extend the Logical Volume with /dev/sda3

 lvextend <LV_PATH> /dev/sda3